i-RIC/gui_user_manual/source/06/01_riversurvey.rst

 .. figure:: images/riv_structure.png
    :width: 400pt

-   Structure of River Survey File
+   Structure of Cross-Section Data

 .. _image_riv_concept:

 .. figure:: images/riv_concept.png
    :width: 420pt

-   Concept of River Survey File data
+   Concept of Cross-Section Data

-:numref:`image_riv_concept` shows the concept of the River Survey File data. iRIC does not display the four dots (data of Indexes 1 to 4).
+:numref:`image_riv_concept` shows the concept of the Cross-Section Data. iRIC does not display the four dots (data of Indexes 1 to 4).

-The coordinates in the cross-sectional direction displayed in the [Cross-section] window have been converted as follows; note that they are different from [Distance from left bank] in the cross-section data of the River Survey File.
+The coordinates in the cross-sectional direction displayed in the [Cross-section] window have been converted as follows; note that they are different from [Distance from left bank] in the cross-section data of the Cross-Section Data.

 * The coordinates of the Center Point of the river have been calculated from the longitudinal data and the cross-section data.